 - Capital punishment for a variety of crimes such as murder, adultery (mentioned above), and apostasy.
 The method by which this punishment is carried out depends, but the most common are public beheading (like in “Chop Chop Square” in Saudi Arabia), a firing squad, hanging or stoning.

 In our society, we believe in the freedom of religion, but according to Sharia law, apostasy, leaving the Islamic faith, is a crime so severe, ex-Muslims are to be put to death.
 For this reason, many Muslim apostates live in fear, and those who speak out against Islam must hide their identities.
 If the State does not carry out their punishment, Sharia supporters will…

-Filed under: Evil, Foreign influence, Islam, Sharia Law, Treatment of women | Tagged: Evil, injustice, Islam, romance, treatment of women | Comments Off
+Filed under: Evil, Foreign influence, Islam, Sharia Law, Treatment of women | Tagged: Evil, Islam, Islamization, sharia law, treatment of women | Comments Off